microsoft/vscode-python-tools-extension-template/README.md

 1. Install `nox` in the activated environment: `python -m pip install nox`.
 1. Add your favorite tool to `requirements.in`
 1. Run `nox --session setup`.
-1. Install test dependencies `python -m pip install -r src/test/python_tests/requirements.txt`.
+1. **Optional** Install test dependencies `python -m pip install -r src/test/python_tests/requirements.txt`.
+You will have to install these to run tests from the Test Explorer.
 1. Open `package.json`, look for and update the following things:
     1. Find and replace `<pytool-module>` with module name for your tool.
 This will be used internally to create settings namespace, register commands, etc. Recommendation is to use lower case version of the name, no spaces, `-` are ok.
 For example, replacing `<pytool-module>` with `pylint` will lead to settings looking like `pylint.args`.
 Another example, replacing `<pytool-module>` with `black-formatter` will make settings look like `black-formatter.args`.
     1. Find and replace `<pytool-display-name>` with display name for your tool.
-This is used as the title for the extension in market place, extensions view, output logs, etc.
+This is used as the title for the extension in market place, extensions view, output logs, etc. For example, for the `black` extension this is `Black Formatter`.
 1. Install node packages using `npm install`.

 ## Features of this Template

 After finishing the getting started part, this template would have added the following.
-Assume `<pytool-module>` was replaced with `mytool`, and <pytool-display-name>` with `My Tool`:
+Assume `<pytool-module>` was replaced with `mytool`, and `<pytool-display-name>` with`My Tool`:

 1. A command `My Tool: Restart Server` (command Id: `mytool.restart`).
 1. Following setting: